0xxCodemonkey/SecretNET/README.md

 **Queries** cost no fees, are executed "immediately" and do not require a wallet.

 **Transactions** are broadcast to the blockchain in encrypted form and have to be processed.
-Therefore, they cost fees and the messages must be signed by the sender.
-A wallet is required for signing the transactions.
+Therefore, they cost fees and the messages must be signed by the sender and a wallet is required for signing the transactions.

 All transactions can also be simulated via ``Tx.Simulate`` to determine the estimated fees.